GeekCmore/cpwn/README.md

 - Provides exploit templates that support display debug symbols and source code.
 - Flexible way to modify [configuration files](./config.json).
 - Automatically initializes the kernel exploitation environment.
+- Debug process in docker container by [template script](./template.py).
 ## Setup
 If you are using Ubuntu, you can just set as follwing:
 ```sh